TUW-GEO/cookiecutter-tuw-jupyter/README.md

-# Cookiecutter TUWien Jupyter template
+# Cookiecutter TU Wien Jupyter Template

 This template is meant for creating Jupyter notebooks for lectures and labs.